 James holds a bachelor of science degree from Durham University.
 He lives in Dubai with his wife, Sophie, and three children, Sebastian, Florence, and Theodore.

-Gretchen Anderson is a director at the Katzenbach Center, where she works with client teams across the globe who are operating at the intersection of strategy and organizational performance.
+Gretchen Anderson is a former director at the Katzenbach Center, where she works with client teams across the globe who are operating at the intersection of strategy and organizational performance.
 Gretchen has been developing expertise in this field since she joined Katzenbach Partners in 2003.
 In the fifteen years since, she has developed a global, cross-industry perspective on the complex relationship between individual motivation and organizational performance.
 She writes, speaks, and advises on these topics.